 Deaths that may have been related to RU-486:

 A U.S. Food and Drug Administration report describes the "side effects and complications arising from the use of RU-486 during the time it has been available in the U.S. Market:" from 1997-NOV to 2001-NOV.
 Unfortunately, the report lumps together men and women who took the drug, ranging in age from teenagers to persons in their 70's.
 Some women took the drug to end early pregnancies; men and other women took RU-486 to treat medical problems unrelated to abortion.
 Only 33 persons -- four men and 29 women -- were reported to have experienced adverse side effects.
 Three men and two women died; RU-486 was listed as the primary suspected cause of death.
-Dr. Beverly Winikoff, director of reproductive health for the Population Council, said: "These are not side effects.
-This list is a list of things that happened to women who took this drug for any reason, and it's anything that happened to them after they took the drug.
-But it's not necessarily a drug side effect."
-5
+Dr. Beverly Winikoff, director of reproductive health for the Population Council, said:

 One Canadian woman died in the year 2001 after having taking RU-486 to terminate a pregnancy.
 The cause of death was septic shock as a result of a clostridium bacterial infection.
 This is a bacterium that is commonly found "in soil and water, and occasionally in the gastrointestinal tract of animals and humans."
 Christina Horzepa, spokesperson for Population Council said: "We believe the death is unrelated to the drug."
 She said that clostridium infection is rare and has never been associated with medical abortion in the past.
 6

-2002-AUG-21: Three pro-life groups, Concerned Women for America, the Christian Medical Association, and the American Association of Pro-Life Obstetricians and Gynecologists petitioned the Food and Drug Administration to take RU-486 off the market immediately.
+2002-AUG-21: Three U.S. pro-life groups, Concerned Women for America, the Christian Medical Association, and the American Association of Pro-Life Obstetricians and Gynecologists petitioned the Food and Drug Administration to take RU-486 off the market immediately.
 They say that the pill is jeopardizing women's lives.
 They seem to have based their conclusions on the Food and Drug Administration report mentioned above; they cited two deaths and four serious side effects among women taking the pill.
 7

 2003-SEP-17: Holly Patterson, 18, of Livermore, CA, died of complications after taking RU-486 during 2003-SEP.
 She allegedly experienced bleeding and very severe cramps after taking the pill.
 She went to the hospital and was only given painkillers.
 She returned to hospital a few days later and died on SEP-17.
 Her father speculates that RU-486 induced a partial miscarriage.
 Fragments of the embryo left inside her uterus became infected and caused her to go into septic shock.
 A spokesperson for Danco Laboratories, the producer of RU-486 in the U.S. estimated that 200,000 women in the U.S. have used the pill.
 8